SpoonX/swan-example/README.md

-# Aurelia todo
+# Swan example
-This is the main project repository for the todo example.
+This is the main project repository for the swan example.

 ## Installation

 1. Make sure you have [swan installed](https://github.com/spoonx/swan-cli) and set up.
-2. Run `swan setup spoonx/aurelia-todo`
+2. Run `swan setup spoonx/swan-example`

 ## Running
 There are two ways to run the application.